Token-Modification Adversarial Attacks for Natural Language Processing: A Survey: Adversary goals

-\paragraph{Targeted attacks.} These attacks attempt to induce specific changes in the output sequence.
-They include: (a) changing a specific output token to any other token \citep{Papernot2016CraftingRNN,Ebrahimi2018CharNMT,Zhao2018GeneratingNatural}, (b) changing every output token from its original value \citep{Seq2Sick}, (c) changing a set of specific output tokens to another set of specific tokens \citep{Wallace2020Imitation,Ebrahimi2018CharNMT}, (d) introducing a set of specific output tokens anywhere in the output sequence \citep{Hsieh2019Robustness,Seq2Sick,Zhao2018GeneratingNatural}, or (e) finding an incorrect input sequence that generates a specific output sequence \citep{Wallace2020Imitation}.
-These attacks all involve carefully defining an attack-dependent loss function and subsequently maximising or minimising it.
+\textit{Targeted attacks:} Targeted attacks, on the other hand, seek to induce specific alterations in the output sequence.
+The goals can be diverse, ranging from changing a particular output token to any other token \citep{Papernot2016CraftingRNN,Ebrahimi2018CharNMT,Zhao2018GeneratingNatural}, altering every output token from its original value \citep{Seq2Sick}, modifying a set of specific output tokens to another set of specific tokens \citep{Wallace2020Imitation,Ebrahimi2018CharNMT}, to introducing a set of specific output tokens anywhere in the output sequence \citep{Hsieh2019Robustness,Seq2Sick,Zhao2018GeneratingNatural}, or even finding an incorrect input sequence that generates a specific output sequence \citep{Wallace2020Imitation, zhang2021crafting}.
+These attacks necessitate the careful formulation of an attack-dependent loss function, which is then optimised to either maximise or minimise, depending on the specific adversarial goal.